HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Idempotent

-This means the result is the same whether the request is sent once or 100 times.
+This means that sending the same request once or 100 times produces the same result.
 GET, PUT, and DELETE are idempotent.
-POST is not (sending a payment twice may result in being charged twice).
+POST is not idempotent (sending a payment twice may result in two charges).

 Why it matters: Automatic retries during network failures.
-If a request times out, clients and proxies can automatically resend an idempotent method.
-Since resending POST is not safe, browsers show a confirmation dialog saying "Do you want to resubmit the form?"
+When a request times out, clients and proxies can automatically resend if the method is idempotent.
+Resending a POST is not safe, which is why browsers show a confirmation dialog saying "Resubmit form?"

 02590137-784d-452f-8496-ff82977d5411